louis-prudhomme/ace-of-diamonds/README.md

 ## Requirements

-All scripts were developed using Bash 5 ; they require a Bash version at least superior to 3.2.75.
+All scripts were developed using Bash 5 ; they require a Bash version at least superior to 3.2.75 and aim for `#!/usr/local/bin/bash` (to let you customize your shell).

 MacOS, notably, ships an outdated Bash version which will fail to run these scripts (unless preemptively modified).